 Have you ever wondered how to get more conversions on your advertisements?
 Or how to collect emails in the most efficient way possible without a popup on your site?
 Meet the landing page.
-If you want to drive conversions, add one or several of these into your digital marketing campaign strategy.
+If you want to drive conversions, add one or several of these into your digital marketing strategy.
 So…What is a landing page?
 How do you use a landing page to convert visitors to leads?
 What are the best strategies when building a landing page?
 And what are the benefits of a landing page?
 Let’s start with the basics.

 What Is a Landing Page?

 So what is a landing page, exactly?
 In order for us to answer this question we’ll begin with what it’s not.
 A landing page is not a home page for your site.
 Home pages welcome customers to your website and encourage them to look around and browse whatever products or services you offer.
 Home pages also have navigation bars, links to other pages on your site and can have several call to action buttons.

 A landing page has one purpose – which is to make a sale or capture a lead.
 It is a single page used in digital advertising so that potential customers have a page to land on after they click an ad or post.
 Landing pages don’t link to other pages on your site and typically do not include a navigation bar.
 You do not want to distract potential customers with additional links because your goal is to make sure they convert.
 And you want them to convert on that landing page right then and there.

 There are two types of landing pages: reference landing pages and transactional landing pages.
 Reference landing pages provide information to the potential customer.
 They might include a summary of the product or service.

 If you are using a transactional landing page, you want users to provide contact information and make a purchase.
 Typically with these pages, you would withhold information until the user provides their email or other information beneficial to you.
 For example, once a customer completes this form they will receive a free ebook (something valuable to them).
 The goal of this landing page is to gather information about these customers and get them to complete the action of downloading the ebook.